Pike County, Illinois

 Pike County is a county in the U.S. state of Illinois.
 It is located between the Mississippi River and the Illinois River in western Illinois.
-According to the 2010 United States Census, it had a population of 16,430.
+According to the 2020 United States census, it had a population of 14,739.
 Its county seat is Pittsfield.

 History

-Pike County was formed in January 1821 out of Madison County.
+Pike County was formed in January 1821 out of Edwards and Madison Counties.
 It was named in honor of Zebulon Pike, leader of the Pike Expedition in 1806 to map out the south and west portions of the Louisiana Purchase.
 Pike served at the Battle of Tippecanoe, and was killed in 1813 in the War of 1812.

 Prior to the coming of the first European settler to the future Pike County, French traders, hunters, and travelers passed through the native forests and prairies.
 Originally Pike County began on the south junction of the Illinois and Mississippi rivers.
 The east boundary was the Illinois River north to the Kankakee River to the Indiana State line on north to Wisconsin territorial line and then west to the Mississippi River to the original point at the south end.
 The first county seat was Cole's Grove, a post town, in what later became Calhoun County.
 The Gazetteer of Illinois and Missouri, published in 1822, mentioned Chicago as "a village of Pike County" containing 12 or 15 houses and about 60 or 70 inhabitants.

 The New Philadelphia Town Site was listed on the National Register of Historic Places in 2005, designated a National Historic Landmark in 2009, and established as a National Park in 2022.
 Founded by Frank McWorter, an early free black settler in Pike County, it was the first town founded by a black man in the United States.
 McWorter had invested in land there sight unseen after purchasing the first few members of his family out of slavery.
 In 1836 he founded the town of New Philadelphia, near Barry.
 He was elected mayor and lived there the rest of his life.
 With the sale of land, he made enough money to purchase the freedom of his children.
 After the railroad bypassed the town, its growth slowed and it was eventually abandoned in the 20th century.
 The town site is now an archaeological site.

 In the early 21st century, Pike County acquired notability as a whitetail deer hunting center, especially for bowhunting.